 A SINGLE MAJOR CONCEPT

-Superficially evaluated, Paul’s writings may seem to jump around a bit, and it is not always easy to follow the flow of thought from one verse to the next.
-But the key to reading Paul is to know that he does not jump around and that all the arguments, examples and quotes in a particular section are tied together by a single concept.
-This article offers an interpretation based on the conclusion that all of Romans 9 – 11 explains one single major concept.
-This article, therefore, bases its conclusions on a high-level view of these chapters, emphasizing the interrelatedness of the various components.
+Read superficially, it may seem as if Paul’s writings jump around from one topic to another, and it is not always easy to follow the flow of thought from one verse to the next.
+But the key to reading Paul is to know that he does not jump around and that all the arguments, examples and quotes in a particular section are related.
+This article offers an interpretation based on the conclusion that all of Romans 9 to 11 explains one single major concept.
+This requires a high-level view of these chapters, emphasizing the interrelatedness of the various parts.

 WHY DID ISRAEL FAIL?

-Paul, therefore, argues that Israel did not fail because of a failure in God’s word.
-Rather, Israel failed because “they are not all Israel who are descended from Israel”.
-It is argued below that all of Romans 9 – 11 elaborates on this statement.
-The key purpose of Romans 9 – 11 is, therefore, to explain why Israel failed, OR Why was Israel separated from the love of God?
+In ither words, Israel did not fail because of a failure in God’s word.
+Rather, Israel failed because “they are not all Israel who are descended from Israel.”
+It is argued below that all of Romans 9 to 11 elaborates on this statement.
+The key purpose of Romans 9 to 11 is, therefore, to explain why Israel failed, OR Why was Israel separated from the love of God?

 BECAUSE GOD CHOSE A REMNANT

-there has also come to be at the present time a remnant according to God’s gracious choice (11:5)
+There has also come to be at the present time a remnant according to God’s gracious choice (Rom 11:5).

-What Israel is seeking, it has not obtained, but those who were chosen obtained it, and the rest were hardened (11:7)
+What Israel is seeking, it has not obtained, but those who were chosen obtained it, and the rest were hardened (Rom 11:7).

-The discussion will now interpret certain less obvious aspects of Romans 9 – 11 that are required to formulate the subsequent conclusions.
+The discussion will now interpret certain less obvious aspects of Romans 9 to 11 that are required to formulate the subsequent conclusions.

 THE TWO PHASES OF THE POTTER

 Romans 9 uses a potter, making different types of vessels from the same lump of clay, to illustrate the election.
 This illustration consists of two phases.
-The second phase (9:22-24) differs significantly from the first phase (9:20-21):
+The second phase (Rom 9:22-24) differs significantly from the first (Rom 9:20-21):

 - The vessels for honorable and common use of the first phase are replaced by vessels of mercy and wrath.

-- The second phase includes non-Jewish Christians (9:24) in the elected group for the first time in this chapter.
+- The second phase includes non-Jewish Christians (Rom 9:24) in the elected group for the first time in this chapter.

 The second phase can therefore also be called the application phase.